LudwigBoess/2207.05087/README.md

 # CRESCENDO

-In this repository you will find all scripts and dependencies to reproduce the figures presented in Böss et al (2022).
+In this repository you will find all scripts and dependencies to reproduce the figures presented in [Böss et al (submitted)](https://arxiv.org/abs/2207.05087).

 To initialize the dependencies run `julia build.jl`.